Edinburgh-Genome-Foundry/genome_collector/README.rst

     db_path = collection.get_taxid_blastdb_path(taxid=559292, db_type='nucl')

-If there was no *S. cerevisiae* database on your machine, Genome Collector downloaded the genome data and built it.
-It is now in your collection, and you can use the returned ``db_path`` to start a BLAST process:
+If there was no *S. cerevisiae* database on your machine, Genome Collector downloaded the genome data and built the database.
+It is now in your collection, and the returned path ``db_path`` is pointing to it.
+So you can use it to run a BLAST process:

 .. code:: python